 Cost includes everything - full tuition, accommodations, food and water taxi.

 Brian Tate is an award-winning Vancouver-born (now living in Victoria) composer/arranger and popular choral clinician and choral director.
-He is music director of Vancouver’s 100-voice City Soul Choir and taught singing and choir at for 22 years at Studio 58, Langara College's professional theatre school.
+He was the founding music director of Vancouver’s 100-voice City Soul Choir (2009-2019) and taught singing and choir at Langara College for 22 years at Studio 58, Langara College's professional theatre school.
 Brian performs as a jazz vocalist and also performs with Dawn Pemberton and Karla Mundy in the world music a cappella vocal trio “TriVo”.
 Brian has had a lifelong interest in music of the African Diaspora, and has travelled and studied in Cuba and West Africa.
 He frequently gives choir workshops and is in demand internationally as a clinician and workshop leader.
 Brian is a passionate advocate of life-long music-making at all levels.

 Vibrant, genuine and soulful, Dawn has deep musical roots that take her powerful voice from gospel and soul to jazz, funk and world music.
 She has become a staple of the Vancouver music scene and can often be found tearin’ it up as a vocalist, teacher, facilitator, adjudicator, choir director and “go to girl” for live performances and studio sessions.
 She currently directs Roots ‘N’ Wings Women’s Choir and teaches masterclasses and workshops all over Canada.
 A passionate educator and performer, Dawn approaches music with a sense of adventure, quirkiness, and serious groove and shapes it into her own unique and dynamic package.
 Tight, expressive and bold, Dawn will hit you where it counts, funk you up and make you say “Go ‘head!”